luponata/cPanel-DNS-UAPI/README.md

 # cPanel-DNS-UAPI
-cPanel DNS UAPI for TXT records (ACME validation)
+cPanel DNS UAPI for creating TXT records (ACME validation)

 This script leverages the functionality of cPanel UAPI (https://api.docs.cpanel.net/cpanel/introduction/) to allow users or other applications to create TXT records on a specified DNS Zone.